Keexz/Keexz/README.md

 - 👋 Hi, I’m @Keexz
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning Fintech
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on an AI poject
+- 💞️ I’m looking for someone to brighten my knowledge
 - 📫 How to reach me whatsapp 08025051938

 <!---